Raadfxrd/Raadfxrd-portfolio/README.md

 ![Thumbnail](public/img/portfolio.png)

-This repository contains the source code for Raadfxrd's next-generation portfolio.
+This repository contains the source code for Raadnerd, my next gen portfolio.
 The portfolio is built using **Nuxt 4**, **Vue 3**, and **Tailwind CSS 4**, showcasing projects fetched from GitHub, blog posts, skills, and personal information with stunning 3D visualizations.

 ## Table of Contents